HDuken/Advent-of-Code/AoC-2024/README.md

 - Finally learn how to use `regex`
 - The `don't` flag doesn't reset by the end of each line, which sucks by the way.
 - Simply put everything in a single line to avoid coming up with another solution

+## Day 4

+It's so easy that I don't know what to write here.
+Just a bunch of if-else statements are enough `:))`